Romanesque Revival architecture: The Romanesque Revival or Norman Revival in Great Britain

 However, the Norman Revival did catch on for church architecture.
 Thomas Penson, a Welsh architect, would have been familiar with Hopper's work at Penrhyn, who developed Romanesque Revival church architecture.
 Penson was influenced by French and Belgian Romanesque Revival architecture, and particularly the earlier Romanesque phase of German Brick Gothic.
 At St David's Newtown, 1843–47, and St Agatha's Llanymynech, 1845, he copied the tower of St. Salvator's Cathedral, Bruges.
 Other examples of Romanesque revival by Penson are Christ Church, Welshpool, 1839–1844, and the porch to Langedwyn Church.
-He was an innovator in his use of Terracotta to produce decorative Romanesque mouldings, saving on the expense of stonework.
+He was an innovator in his use of terracotta to produce decorative Romanesque mouldings, saving on the expense of stonework.
 Penson's last church in the Romanesque Revival style was Rhosllannerchrugog, Wrexham, 1852.

 The Romanesque adopted by Penson contrasts with the Italianate Romanesque of other architects such as Thomas Henry Wyatt, who designed Saint Mary and Saint Nicholas Church, in this style at Wilton, which was built between 1841 and 1844 for the Dowager Countess of Pembroke and her son, Lord Herbert of Lea.
 During the 19th century, the architecture selected for Anglican churches depended on the churchmanship of particular congregations.
 Whereas high churches and Anglo-Catholic, which were influenced by the Oxford Movement, were built in Gothic Revival architecture, low churches and broad churches of the period were often built in the Romanesque Revival style.
 Some of the later examples of this Romanesque Revival architecture is seen in Non-conformist or Dissenting churches and chapels.
 A good example of this is by the Lincoln architects Drury and Mortimer, who designed the Mint Lane Baptist Chapel in Lincoln in a debased Italianate Romanesque revival style in 1870.
-After about 1870 this style of Church architecture in Britain disappears, but in the early 20th century, the style is succeeded by Byzantine Revival architecture.
+This style of Church architecture in Britain disappeared after about 1870, but was succeeded by Byzantine Revival architecture in the early 20th century.

+A notable exception to this decline was Our Lady of Grace Church, Charlton (1905–1906), built by French architect Eugène-Jacques Gervais for the exiled Sisters of the Assumption.
+The church represents a rare example of authentic Continental Neo-Romanesque tradition transplanted to Britain during the French religious exile of 1901–1914, when approximately 30,000 French religious were forced into exile by anti-clerical legislation.
+Built of stock brick with stone dressings, the church features a five-bay nave with barrel vault and Corinthian columns with scagliola shafts, demonstrating how diaspora communities preserved their architectural heritage while adapting to British contexts.